DaveBsns/forum_for_ThM/README.md

 The Database is running on `localhost:5432` in Docker container.

-To view the tables, open `localhost:5432` in pgadmin.^
+To view the tables, open `localhost:5432` in pgadmin.

 ## NodeJS Api